 Tinda gourd.
 Note for light green, smooth skin produce. |

-Tinda is a monoecious plant, grown as annual climbing or trailing crop in well-drained sandy soils.
+Tinda is a monoecious plant, grown as an annual climbing or trailing crop in well-drained sandy soils.
 After a couple of weeks of seedling, it bears many tiny yellow flowers that may require honeybees for pollination.

-Tinda is a flattened round squash and in size, ranging between 2 to 4 inches across.
+Tinda is a flattened round squash in size, ranging between 2 to 4 inches across.
 Externally, often its light green skin surface is hairy, especially in young, immature fruits.

 Tinda are ready to harvest in 12-15 weeks from sowing, depending on temperature and growing conditions.
 Young fruits are harvested while just short of full maturity to use as vegetables.